 CU: Close up of the reading of the photometer showing between 0.7-1.

-Combine XX microliters of each opposite mate-type cells, h- and h+, in a 1 milliliter cell suspension [1].
-Centrifuge the cells at 1,375 times g for 1 minute [2], remove the supernatant and resuspend the pellet in XX milliliters of liquid ME [3].
+Combine 500 microliters of each opposite mate-type cells, h- and h+, in a 1 milliliter cell suspension [1].
+Centrifuge the cells at 1,375 times g for 1 minute [2], remove the supernatant and resuspend the pellet in 1 milliliter of liquid maltose extract (ME) [3].
 Repeat the ME wash thrice to ensure efficient nutrient removal [4-TXT].

-Authors: Where do you obtain mate-type cells, h- and h+?
-Please provide full name for ME.
+In the fission yeast field, it is known that h+ and h- haploid cells of the same genotype must be mixed in limited nitrogen media to induce sexual reproduction.
+Thus, h+ and h- cells come from the same wake up plate and meet only after growth in liquid culture.

 MED: Talent adds two solutions into 1 mL cell suspension.